A few weeks ago I wrote a post suggesting a few tips to practice a foreign language daily.

-When you are at a beginner or intermediate level, this is quite a difficult ability to practice because texts are either too difficult or too basic.
-Reading newspaper articles or books can sometimes be challenging, while exercise texts on workbooks are utterly boring – most of the times.
+When you are at a beginner or intermediate level, this is a quite difficult ability to practice because texts are either too difficult or too basic.
+Reading newspaper articles or books can sometimes be challenging, while exercise texts on workbooks are utterly boring – most of the time.

 What to do then?

 I have a few suggestions for you.
 As for the tips regarding vocabulary building, they are intended to be easy activities to be incorporated in your daily life.
 Nothing too difficult, nothing too time-consuming.
 Just very simple activities to practice a foreign language daily – hassle-free.

 Nowadays, we are constantly using our phones.
 We use them for every kind of task, from messaging to checking our facebook profile to paying bills.
 So why don’t you use them to practice your language skills as well?